-The Company has financed its cash requirements primarily through revenues generated from its services, by utilizing debt facilities and from the sale of common stock.
+The Company has financed its cash requirements primarily through revenues generated from its services, by utilizing debt facilities and from the sale of common stock

-Payment for services, revenue mix and seasonality
+Payment for services, revenue mix and seasonality related to discontinued operations

-Over half of Assure's patients commonly have commercial health insurance coverage ("Commercial Payor") and we are compensated via their health insurance plan.
+Nearly half of Assure's patients commonly have commercial health insurance coverage ("Commercial Payor") and we are compensated via their health insurance plan.
 Assure's commercial insurance patients represent the significant majority of our revenue and profit margin.
 We produce separate bills for the Technical Component and the Professional Component of the IONM services we perform.
 The majority of our commercial payors are billed out-of-network and we negotiate payment for each claim.
 The remainder of commercial payors utilize a contracted rate.
-The majority of contracted rates are via indirect agreements with third-party organizations or related entities of the commercial payor with a smaller portion in direct agreements with contracted rates.
+The majority of contracted rates are via indirect agreements with third-party organizations or related entities of the commercial payor.